 Challenge: Housing supply has fallen well short of demand, due in part to cumbersome and unnecessary regulations.
 Much of the new housing that has been built caters only to specific market segments.

 Solution: By allowing more units and incentivizing a range of unit sizes, the new code makes it easier to develop more housing to suit a range of space and economic needs while ensuring it is built in a context-sensitive manner to work within the character of the neighborhood.

-Challenge: The current mix of affordable housing incentive programs have provided some needed affordable housing units, but were individually crafted and are not keeping up with the changing market.
+Challenge: While providing some crucially needed affordable housing units, the current mix of affordable housing incentive programs are not meeting the large need in our community or keeping up with the changing market.